Maximum of the membrane model on regular trees: Proof of Theorem

 Previously in \eqref{eq:E_n_bound} we showed that

 This bound does not say anything about the dependency of the error on $d(x,y)$.
 We improve the bound to get a dependence on the distance between the two points and this is crucial for our proof.
-We remark that this estimates holds only for large enough $m$.